containrrr/shepherd/README.md

     docker service create --name shepherd \
                           --replicas 1 \
                           --constraint "node.role==manager" \
-                          --env SLEEPTIME='5m" \
+                          --env SLEEP_TIME='5m" \
-                          --mount type=bind,source=/path_to_blacklist_file,target=/tmp,ro \
+                          --mount type=bind,source=/path_to_services.lst,target=/tmp,ro \
                           --mount type=bind,source=/var/run/docker.sock,target=/var/run/docker.sock,ro \
                           mazzolino/shepherd

-Shepherd will try to update your services every 5 minutes but you can change this value by chengin the value of the SLEEPTIME variable. if you want to blacklist a service or more than one add the name of the services (one per line ) in a file called blacklist and mount it  as describe in the Usage example
+Shepherd will try to update your services every 5 minutes but you can change this value by chengin the value of the SLEEPTIME variable.
+You need to create a file called services.lst which contain the list of services you have and which ones can be updated using shepherd and which one can't

+To update a service called shepherd, you will add w:shepherd in services.lst to prevent update of a service called registry you will add b:registry in services.lst a service not declared it services.lst will be considered as blacklisted (b:) and won't be upograded

 ## How does it work?